 How to Support the Black Community in Dallas Right Now

-In addition to Barnett’s list of black-owned businesses, Dallasites 101 has a running list on their Instagram with a focus on restaurants.
+In addition to Barnett’s list of black-owned businesses, Dallasites 101 created a running list on their Instagram back in May 2020 with a focus on restaurants.
 User comments provide additional establishments worth supporting.

-Order takeout/delivery and donate to employee funds at Black-owned restaurantsEvery restaurant in the region suffered a setback from forced closures due to COVID-19, but most pivoted to offer takeout and delivery almost immediately.
-Now with curfews and setbacks including destruction of property for some restaurants, takeout and delivery remain a direct way to support Black-owned operations.
+Order takeout/delivery from Black-owned restaurantsEvery restaurant in the region suffered a setback from forced closures due to COVID-19, but most pivoted to offer takeout and delivery almost immediately.
+Now as the virus surges stronger than ever, takeout and delivery remain a direct way to support Black-owned operations.
+Though the CDC still places indoor dining at a higher risk level, you can use your best judgment when choosing to dine at a restaurant (or on its patio) in lieu of takeout.

 “There are many ways that we can encourage consumers to purchase goods and services from Black-owned businesses.
 This seems ridiculous to say, but give us a chance, come eat or purchase from us.
 Another ask would be for our communities to help spread the word,” said Tiffany Derry, chef/restaurateur and owner of Roots Chicken Shak and Tiffany Derry Concepts.
 “Influencers come, newspapers and magazines write about what we offer, and most importantly to our loyal customers, tell your friends.”

-Other organizations that can help these communities include Keeping Families Connected, a local non-profit that provides free transportation to and from correctional facilities for families of incarcerated loved ones; Education Is Freedom, an organization dedicated to helping students pursue a college education; the Dallas branch of the United Negro College Fund; local Black houses of worship; House of Rebirth, provider of services and resources for Black Trans women; and the African American Museum of Dallas.
+Organizations that can help these communities include Keeping Families Connected, a local non-profit that provides free transportation to and from correctional facilities for families of incarcerated loved ones; the Chris Howell Foundation, an organization that handed out 28,000 PPE care packages and 910,000 pounds of food to over 28,000 families in DFW from June 13 to December 14, Dallas Truth Racial Healing and Transformation, a community-driven vehicle for change to transform the Dallas community and eventually the country; Education Is Freedom, an organization dedicated to helping students pursue a college education; the Dallas branch of the United Negro College Fund; local Black houses of worship; House of Rebirth, provider of services and resources for Black Trans women; the African American Museum of Dallas; and the S.M.
+Wright Foundation, which provides support and stability to underprivileged children and less fortunate families through hunger relief, economic empowerment, and assistance in the areas of education, health, and social services.

 Purchase merchandise, services, and gift cards online from Black retailers“The best way to help is always to support a brand.
 If you know of a Black-owned business that could need some help, simply make a purchase at that establishment or tell someone about that establishment.
-Word of mouth is a major key to support and we all know word travels fast,” said Wes Williams, owner/franchisee of BurgerIM in the West End, one of many Black-owned businesses that was trashed during the protests.
+Word of mouth is a major key to support and we all know word travels fast,” said Wes Williams, owner/franchisee of BurgerIM in the West End.
 “We can each do our part to help out Black businesses in Texas.
 We are all in this together.”

 Fortunately for consumers in North Texas, the retail options are plentiful when it comes to Black-owned businesses.
 The following entities have online stores, making it easy to purchase goods services and gift cards from the comfort and safety of home.